Best Telemedicine for Mounjaro (2026)

 • - Only tirzepatide (Zepbound) available - no semaglutide

-• - Must refill within 45 days for continued pricing on higher doses
+• - Must refill within 45 days or pay standard higher prices

 #3 Third Place